afeies/f25-lab12/README.md

 ### Solution
 Define and throw a InvalidUserIdException so the API fails fast and communicates exactly what went wrong instead of crashing with unclear runtime errors.

+## Weather

+### Problem
+U2 is violated because the behavior is inconsistent with its own documentation.
+Also, the API uses a boolean flag (inches) whose meaning is unclear, making it difficult for callers to understand which unit is being selected.

+### Solution
+Replace the boolean with a LengthScale enum to make the chosen unit explicit.
+Also, update the documentation to specify that WeatherService returns millimeters.
+This makes the API easier to use correctly.